 (iv) A schedule of activities associated with the proposed procurement.

-(b) If ERCOT identifies a specific Entity with which it will negotiate the terms for procurement of additional capacity, then ERCOT shall issue a Notice as soon as practicable that includes the Entity name and, as applicable, the Resource mnemonic, the Resource MW rating by Season, the name of the Resource Entity, and the potential duration of any contract, including anticipated start and end dates.
+(c) If ERCOT identifies a specific Entity with which it will negotiate the terms for procurement of additional capacity, then ERCOT shall issue a Notice as soon as practicable that includes the Entity name and, as applicable, the Resource mnemonic, the Resource MW rating by Season, the name of the Resource Entity, and the potential duration of any contract, including anticipated start and end dates.
+Such notice shall also be filed with the PUCT.
+No final contract for additional capacity may be signed until at least one PUCT Open Meeting has taken place seven or more days after that date of such notice.

-(c) ERCOT shall, to the fullest extent practicable, ensure that any actions taken to procure additional capacity meet the following criteria:
+(d) ERCOT shall, to the fullest extent practicable, ensure that any actions taken to procure additional capacity meet the following criteria:

-(i) Any capacity procured pursuant to this paragraph will be procured using an open process, and the terms of the procurement between ERCOT and the Entity will be memorialized in contracts that will be publicly available for inspection on the ERCOT website.
+(i) Any capacity procured pursuant to this Section will be procured using an open process, and the terms of the procurement between ERCOT and the Entity will be memorialized in contracts that will be publicly available for inspection on the ERCOT website.

 (ii) Each contract will include specified financial terms and termination dates.
-For purposes of Settlement, any contract associated with a Generation Resource or ESR will include substantially the same terms and conditions as an RMR Unit under a RMR Agreement, including the Eligible Cost budgeting process.
+For purposes of Settlement, any contract associated with a Resource will include substantially the same terms and conditions as an RMR Unit under an RMR Agreement, including the Eligible Cost budgeting process.
+The Incentive Factor under a contract associated with a Resource may differ from the Incentive Factor for RMR Resources described in Section 3.14.1.17, Incentive Factor, as long as ERCOT determines it is reasonable and necessary.
+This Incentive Factor may be reduced based on the Resource’s failure to achieve specified performance metrics.

-(iii) ERCOT shall provide notice to the ERCOT Board, at the next ERCOT Board meeting after ERCOT has signed the contract, that the actions required prior to execution of the contract, pursuant to paragraphs (4)(a) through (c) above, were completed by ERCOT before the contract was executed.
+(iii) ERCOT shall provide notice to the ERCOT Board, at the next ERCOT Board meeting after ERCOT has signed the contract, that the actions required prior to execution of the contract, pursuant to paragraphs (5)(a) through (d) above, were completed by ERCOT before the contract was executed.

 (iv) Any information submitted by the Entity to ERCOT through the procurement process may be designated as Protected Information and treated in accordance with the provisions of Section 1.3, Confidentiality, provided that final contract terms must be made available for public inspection.

-(d) A Generation Resource or ESR that has received capital contributions from ERCOT pursuant to a contract executed under this paragraph (4) may not participate in the energy or Ancillary Services markets until such capital contributions have been refunded to ERCOT.
+(e) A Resource that has received capital contributions from ERCOT pursuant to a contract executed under paragraph (4) may not participate in the energy or Ancillary Services markets until such capital contributions have been refunded to ERCOT.
 For the purposes of this Section, capital contributions are defined as improvements with an asset life greater than one year under the applicable federal tax rules.
 The Resource Entity’s refund of capital contributions shall be a lump sum payment calculated as follows:

-(i) If the Generation Resource or ESR chooses to participate in the energy or Ancillary Service markets after the termination date of the contract executed under this paragraph (4), the Qualified Scheduling Entity (QSE) representing the Resource Entity shall repay, in a lump sum payment, 100% of the book value of the capitalized equipment and all installation charges leading to turn key, one-time startup based on a linear depreciation over the estimated life of the capitalized component(s) in accordance with Generally Accepted Accounting Principles (GAAP) standards for electric utility equipment.
+(i) If the Resource chooses to participate in the energy or Ancillary Service markets after the termination date of the contract executed under paragraph (4), the Qualified Scheduling Entity (QSE) representing the capacity shall repay, in a lump sum payment, 100% of the book value of the capitalized equipment and all installation charges leading to turn key, one-time startup based on a linear depreciation over the estimated life of the capitalized component(s) in accordance with Generally Accepted Accounting Principles (GAAP) standards for electric utility equipment.
 The estimated life shall be based on documentation provided by the manufacturer; if installing used equipment, the estimated life may be based on an approximation agreed to by the Resource Entity and ERCOT.